revantteotia/revantteotia.github.io/_pages/about.md

   - /about.html
 ---

-I am a Research Assistant in the Vision, Language, and Learning Group (VL2G) at the [Indian Institute of Technology Jodhpur](http://iitj.ac.in/) supervised by [Dr. Anand Mishra](https://anandmishra22.github.io/).
+I am a Research Assistant in the Vision, Language, and Learning Group (VL2G) at [Indian Institute of Technology Jodhpur](http://iitj.ac.in/) supervised by [Dr. Anand Mishra](https://anandmishra22.github.io/).
 My research interests lie in Computer Vision, Natural Language Processing and Machine Learning.

 Currently, I am working on the problem of Visual Entity Linking, exploring how deep neural networks could be used to link visual entities (objects, faces, and texts in images) to knowledge graph.
 I am also studying the potential of knowledge graphs in improving Visual Recognition and Visual Question Answering (VQA).